 How about you?
 Could you intentionally take note of a few things your husband really appreciates, and then actually do some of those things?
 It would make him feel respected.
 It would draw his heart to you.
 It would likely improve your marriage.
 Sometimes, it’s the little things…

 Did you know you can enhance the relationship with your husband by allowing a gap for him to fill?
 It’s true.
 So often, women zoom in to fill all voids in leadership, responsibility, or tasks.
 There’s something that needs to be handled, and you might even ask your husband to do it, but if he doesn’t jump off his chair and do it in the next 2 seconds, you do it yourself!
 In a nutshell, you subtly communicate that you don’t really need him.
 But your man wants to be needed by you.
+That’s one of the top needs of your husband!
 He wants to be your hero.
 He wants to be your knight in shining armor.

 Your man is wired to crave your admiration and respect.
 That’s likely why God tells wives in Ephesians 5:33, “the wife must respect her husband“.
 One of the ways your husband will feel respected is when you demonstrate that you value and need his abilities, strength, and character.

 Start thinking of ways you can let your man know that you need him.
 Do you have a bad headache?
 Ask him to pray for you.
 Do you have a heavy box that needs to be moved?
 Ask him if he can lift it for you.
 Let him know he is needed.
 He will feel better about himself as he senses that you truly value him and need his strength, abilities, and character.